Name: Robert

 HIS EARLY YEARS:

-recently (early 2008) exchanged a lengthy series of notes with Randy Walker
+years, I have exchanged a lengthy series of notes with Randy Walker (see notes

-(see notes with Robert Walker Esq.) and with Craig and Kathy Walker (who
+with Robert Walker Esq.) and with Craig and Kathy Walker (who descend from

-date is taken from Quaker records, which will be discussed later.
-(The record
+Junior’s birth date is taken from Quaker records, which will be discussed

-would have originated in 1798, when Robert joined their church, and is
+later.
+(The record would have originated in 1798, when Robert joined their

 Our first